Unconstitutional constitutional amendment

-Concept
+Concept and origination in the United States

+The ability and willingness of the Supreme Court of the United States to overturn any constitutional amendment is questionable.
+The Constitution of the United States is codified, and Article V allows all amendments except for the condition that "no State, without its Consent, shall be deprived of its equal Suffrage in the Senate".
+Amendments to the Constitution are extremely rare; the last to be drafted was the Twenty-sixth in 1971, and the last to be adopted was the Twenty-seventh in 1992, which was originally drafted in 1789, but failed ratification and was forgotten.

+No amendment to the Constitution has ever been ruled unconstitutional by a court.
+Unlike the uncodified constitutions of many other countries, such as Israel and the United Kingdom, the codified US constitution sets high standards for amendments, but places few limits on the content of amendments.
+Nevertheless, some legal scholars support the possibility of unconstitutional amendments.

-The idea of an unconstitutional constitutional amendment has been around for over a century—with it being embraced by former Michigan Supreme Court Chief Justice Thomas M. Cooley in 1893 and US law professor Arthur Machen in 1910 (in Machen's case, in arguing that the Fifteenth Amendment to the United States Constitution might be unconstitutional).
-This theory is based on the idea that there is a difference between amending a particular constitution (in other words, the constitution-amending power or the secondary constituent power) and revising it to such an extent that it is essentially a new constitution (in other words, the constitution-making power or the primary constituent power)—with proponents of this idea viewing the former as being acceptable while viewing the latter as being unacceptable (even if the existing constitution doesn't actually explicitly prohibit doing the latter through its amendment process) unless the people actually adopt a new constitution using their constitution-making power.
-Thomas M. Cooley insisted that amendments "cannot be revolutionary; they must be harmonious with the body of the instrument".
-Elaborating on this point, Cooley argued that "an amendment converting a democratic republican government into an aristocracy or a monarchy would not be an amendment, but rather a revolution" that would require the creation and adoption of a new constitution even if the text of the existing constitution didn't actually prohibit such an amendment.
+The idea of an unconstitutional constitutional amendment has been around since at least the 1890s—it was embraced by former Michigan Supreme Court Chief Justice Thomas M. Cooley in 1893 and US law professor Arthur Machen in 1910, Manchen arguing that the Fifteenth Amendment might be unconstitutional.
+Cooley insisted that amendments "cannot be revolutionary; they must be harmonious with the body of the instrument".
+He argued that "an amendment converting a democratic republican government into an aristocracy or a monarchy would not be an amendment, but rather a revolution" that would require the creation and adoption of a new constitution.